OpenTermsArchive/deployment/README.md

 This repository contains the `opentermsarchive.deployment` Ansible collection.
 This Ansible collection provides playbooks to set up the infrastructure of and deploy Open Terms Archive applications.

+To prevent confusion between the notion of Ansible [Collection](https://docs.ansible.com/ansible/latest/collections_guide/index.html) and an Open Terms Archive [Collection](https://docs.opentermsarchive.org/#collection), we will refer to Ansible Collection only as “Playbook”, as this is the main entry point to interact with it.

 ## Installation

-[Ansible](https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html) is required to use this collection.
+[Ansible](https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html) is required to use this playbook.

-This collection can be installed from Ansible Galaxy manually with the `ansible-galaxy` command-line tool:
+This playbook can be installed from Ansible Galaxy manually with the `ansible-galaxy` command-line tool:

 ```sh
 ansible-galaxy collection install opentermsarchive.deployment